Sereno1710/pfl2324/README.md

 ---

 This repository is maintained by Daniel Gago and José Santos.
-For more information on PFL, check out [the course unit page](https://sigarra.up.pt/feup/pt/ucurr_geral.ficha_uc_view?pv_ocorrencia_id=520329) provided by FEUP.
+For more information on this course, check out [the course unit page](https://sigarra.up.pt/feup/pt/ucurr_geral.ficha_uc_view?pv_ocorrencia_id=520329) provided by FEUP.